Third World: Perceived "End of the Third World"

 Since 1990 the term "Third World" evolved to denote countries with less economic development.
-The term "Third World" is increasingly perceived to be politically incorrect or outdated, as it is a historical term that isn't as relevant in modern day geopolitics.
+The term "Third World" is increasingly perceived to be politically incorrect or outdated, as it is a historical term that is not as relevant in modern day geopolitics.
 Around the early 1960s, the term "underdeveloped countries" was frequently used to refer to roughly the same group of countries.
 This term was in turn replaced by 'developing' and 'less-developed' countries, as politicians found that the earlier term contributed to stereotypes or disrespect of this group of countries.

 The general definition of the Third World can be traced back to the history that nations positioned as neutral and independent during the Cold War were considered as Third World Countries, and normally these countries are defined by high poverty rates, lack of resources, and unstable financial standing.

 The differences among nations of the Third World are continually growing throughout time, and it will be hard to use the Third World to define and organize groups of nations based on their common political arrangements since most countries live under diverse creeds in this era, such as Mexico, El Salvador, and Singapore, which each have their distinct political systems.
 The Third World categorization becomes anachronistic since its political classification and economic system are distinct to be applied in today's society.
 Based on the Third World standards, any region of the world can be categorized into any of the four types of relationships among state and society, and will eventually end in four outcomes: praetorianism, multi-authority, quasi-democratic and viable democracy.